Floodplain Management Regulations

 • Non-residential structures in A or AE Zones must have their lowest floor elevated to or above the BFE plus 1 foot or to the DFE, or they can be dry-floodproofed to or above the BFE plus 1 foot or the DFE, whichever is higher.

-• In Coastal A Zones, because of the presence of damaging waves, V Zone design, construction, and certification practices are recommended.
+• In Coastal A Zones, because of the presence of damaging waves, V Zone design, construction, and certification practices are required.

 • In VE Zones, the building must be elevated on piles and columns and the bottom of the lowest horizontal structural member supporting the lowest floor must be elevated to or above the BFE plus 1 foot or to the DFE, whichever is higher.